Large Language Models are not Fair Evaluators: Experiments

 \subsection{Main Results}

-Table \ref{tab:main} illustrates the performance of different methods on our manually annotated 80 annotated samples.
-As is shown: 1) There is a good correlation coefficient between the annotations provided by each human annotator and the final voting results.
-In detail, the average accuracy and the kappa correlation coefficient of human annotations are $71.7$\% and $0.54$, respectively; 2) Overall, GPT-4 achieves higher alignment with human judgments compared with ChatGPT, showing the powerful of GPT-4; 3) Compared to the previously commonly used evaluation template `Ans-exp', our proposed two calibration strategies significantly enhance the alignment between GPT-4 and ChatGPT with human judgments.
-For instance, by employing the MEC and BPC calibration strategies, ChatGPT demonstrates a notable improvement in both accuracy and the kappa correlation coefficient.
-Specifically, the accuracy improves by 14.3\%, while the kappa correlation coefficient increases by 0.25.
-In conclusion, our proposed MEC and BPC are simple but very effective strategies to improve the performance of LLM evaluators.
+Table \ref{tab:main} illustrates the performance of different methods on our manually annotated $80$ annotated examples.
+As is shown: \textbf{1)} There is a good correlation coefficient between the annotations provided by each human annotator and the final voting results.
+In detail, the average accuracy and the kappa correlation coefficient of human annotations are $71.7$\% and $0.54$, respectively; \textbf{2)} Overall, GPT-4 achieves higher alignment with human judgments compared with ChatGPT, showing its powerful alignment ability with humans; \textbf{3)} Compared to the commonly used \textsc{Vanilla} evaluation method, our proposed automatic calibration strategies (i.e., EC, MEC and BPC) significantly enhance the alignment between GPT-4 and ChatGPT with human judgments; For instance, by employing the MEC and BPC calibration strategies, ChatGPT demonstrates a notable improvement in both accuracy and the kappa correlation coefficient.
+Specifically, the accuracy is improved by 14.3\%, and the kappa correlation coefficient is increased from $0.06$ to $0.31$; \textbf{4)} ``MEC ($k=3$) + BPC ($k=3$)'' outperforms ``MEC ($k=6$)'', demonstrating that LLMs are affected by positional bias, and BPC effectively ensures that LLMs serve as fair evaluators; \textbf{5)} Our proposed HITLC can effectively enhance the alignment between GPT-4 and ChatGPT with human judgments, requiring only a small amount of human labor.
+For example, by incorporating just 20\% ($\beta=20\%$) human assistance, ChatGPT attains comparable Human Average accuracy, while reducing the annotation cost from $\$30$ to $\$18.3$, a $39\%$ reduction.\footnote{The minimum hourly wage in the United States is near $\$7.5$, which can be found at \url{https://www.worker.gov/}.
+On average, annotating an example takes 3 minutes, and the Vicuna evaluation benchmark comprises $80$ examples in total.
+Consequently, the cost per annotator amounts to $\$30$. }

+In conclusion, our proposed calibration methods are simple yet very effective in improving the evaluation performance with LLM as evaluators, while maintaining low costs.